Marital Property Agreements

 - Division of debts, such as mortgages or student loans

 - Preservation of gifted or inherited assets

 If you are already married and have just learned about the benefits of these agreements, it is not too late.
 A postnuptial agreement can accomplish the same goals as a prenuptial agreement, but it is drafted and signed after your wedding.
-You can consult with our lawyers to create a fair contract that suits your needs both as individuals and as a couple.

-Our Milwaukee family law attorneys are committed to providing personalized solutions.
-Contact us online or call 262-257-9110 to schedule an initial consultation with a lawyer.
+If you are looking to learn more about a prenuptial or postnuptial contract agreement, contact Burbach & Stansbury S.C.
+Our family law attorneys are committed to providing personalized solutions.
+Contact us online or call 262-257-9110 to schedule an initial consultation.